Whether it’s a septic system or a sewer system, everything that goes down our drains eventually makes its way into our environment.

 - Avoid using a a garbage disposal, or better yet, don’t install one at all.

 - Watch out for certain foods, like cooking grease, that are sure to cause your system heartburn.
-Since grease is difficult to break-down in a septic system, collect it in a can and keep it in the fridge instead of pouring it down the drain.
+Grease can cause clogs and build up in a septic tank.
+Don’t pour grease down the drain, collect it in a can and dispose of it in the trash after it solidifies.

 Don’t Sterilize It